Praise for Fragments and Pierlot:

 Young Adult Author

 Robyn Bavati has taught dance and English and worked as a shiatsu therapist.
 She is an award winning fiction and short-story writer who grew up in Melbourne and as an adult has lived in both Australia and Israel.
-She is the author of three novels.
+She is the author of four novels.